BetterFeeds/PenguinPunch/content/post/episode2.md

 [MySQL daddy Widenius: Open-source religion won't feed MariaDB](http://www.theregister.co.uk/2016/08/24/monty_interview/) - chasinglogic

-> Widenius told The Register in an interview that he believes criticism of MariaDB’s commercial licence for its new database proxy sever, MaxScale 2.0, is motivated by a "religious" belief in free and open source software.
+> Widenius told The Register in an interview that he believes criticism of MariaDB's commercial licence for its new database proxy sever, MaxScale 2.0, is motivated by a "religious" belief in free and open source software.
 >
-> Not that Widenius is against the belief per se, he told The Register, it’s just: "Religion doesn't put meat on the table."
+> Not that Widenius is against the belief per se, he told The Register, it's just: "Religion doesn't put meat on the table."

 [Everybody Should Be Haiku Writing](https://freedompenguin.com/articles/distro-review/everybody-haiku-writing/) - secureshell

->As many of my readers have probably figured out, I am a fan of the stuff that’s “out there.”
-You don’t even have to use it.
-It doesn’t need to be something that will necessarily set the world on fire.
-If there’s passion in its development and design, I’m pretty much on board.
-And I can’t wait to try it.
+>As many of my readers have probably figured out, I am a fan of the stuff that's “out there.”
+You don't even have to use it.
+It doesn't need to be something that will necessarily set the world on fire.
+If there's passion in its development and design, I'm pretty much on board.
+And I can't wait to try it.

 [Is it wrong to use Microsoft products on Linux?](http://www.cio.com/article/3107109/linux/is-it-wrong-to-use-microsoft-products-on-linux.html) - secureshell

->Under Satya Nadella's leadership, there has been a change in Microsoft’s attitude towards Linux.
+>Under Satya Nadella's leadership, there has been a change in Microsoft's attitude towards Linux.
 Don't get me wrong.
 The attitude shift isn't out of a sense of doing the right thing or an acknowledgement that open source is better.
 It's a business move.
 Microsoft has to go where its customers are.

 Mat's officially an expert!
 Sort of.
 Getting accepted to give a talk at OHLF 2016